 The ability to store water and generate power on-demand means Snowy 2.0 can be 'switched on' very quickly.
-Snowy 2.0 will pump water using electricity at times of low demand.
+Snowy 2.0 will pump water using the excess electricity in the system at times of low demand.
 Then, when energy is needed most, the stored water will be used to generate electricity within minutes.